MerginMaps/docs/src/manage/project-advanced.md

 To manage workspace permissions, you have to be the **admin** or **owner** of the workspace.
 Navigate to **Members** in the left panel in <AppDomainNameLink /> to see the list of members and guests.
 Here you can change their roles and permissions or remove them from the workspace.

 ### Add users to a project
 Access to a specific project can be also managed in the project's settings.
+From here, you can also invite users to become guests in the workspace and gain access to this project.

 1. Log into <AppDomainNameLink />
 2. Select **Projects** from the left panel and click on the project you want to manage
    ![projects](./web-projects.png)